FlorianKempenich/The-Gate/README.md

 - https://gitlab.com/the_blog/letsencrypt-docker-daemon

 ### Initial setup
-As explained in the `README.md` of the `letsencrypt-docker-daemon` project.
+As explained in the `README.md` of the [certificate generation project](https://gitlab.com/the_blog/letsencrypt-docker-daemon).
 We need to serve static content.

 **To do so:**